superyu1337/aimware-dependency-manager/README.md

 If it can find the file, load it in and return it.
     -> everything went as planned.

-If nothing is found then the loader get requests to `$raw_repo_url/files/<dependency name>/<version>/loader.lua`
+If nothing is found then the loader get requests to:
+`$raw_repo_url/files/<dependency name>/<version>/loader.lua`
 If the script is found, get request it, then cache it under:
 `./cache/depenency_manager/<depdenency name>/<version>/loader.lua`
 then load the file and return it.
     -> everything went as planned.